Master Naturalist Training Program

 • Assist with Natural Resource special events, Arbor Day Earth Day and Natural Resource Week

-In this 13-week training program, volunteers will meet with experts in lecture, workshop and field-trip settings to cover various ecological topics.
-Program is free with a volunteer commitment of 100 hours of service to Bellevue’s natural resources.
-For more information, please call 425.452.4195 or e-mail Parks_Stewardship@Bellevuewa.gov.
+Over the course of this training program volunteers, volunteers will meet with experts in lecture, workshop and field-trip settings to cover various ecological topics.
+Program is free with a volunteer commitment of 100 hours of service to Bellevue’s Parks Department.
+For more information, please call 425-452-4195 or e-mail Parks_Stewardship@Bellevuewa.gov.

 More information: http://www.bellevuewa.gov/9182.htm